KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - `refund_account`:  Refunds collateral to a specific account.
                      The amount of refunded collateral is determined by the owned bonded currency.
 - `start_destroy`:   Starts the destruction process for a pool.
-                     Only the manager is able to start the destroy process.
+                     Only the manager and the owner is able to start the destroy process.
                      If accounts with bonded currencies still exist, this operation will fail.
 - `force_start_destroy`:   Forces the start of the destruction process for a pool.
                            Requires force privileges.
-                           This operation will fail if there are still accounts with bonded currencies.
 - `finish_destroy`:  Completes the destruction process for a pool.
                      Refunds any taken deposits.